10 Physics Research Opportunities for High School Students

 Selectivity: Very High

-Acceptees of this seven-week program have the opportunity to gain hands-on practical research experience with the faculty of Texas Tech’s Department of Physics and Astronomy, including astronomy, biophysics, condensed matter physics, and more.
+Participants in this seven-week program have the opportunity to gain practical research experience with the faculty of Texas Tech’s Department of Physics and Astronomy, including astronomy, biophysics, condensed matter physics, and more.
 Expenses such as on-campus meals, residential room and board, and weekend activities will be covered by the program.
 Students who complete their research report will receive a $750 tax-free stipend.

 Costs: None

-Be at least 17 years of age by the program start date and should graduate in 2023 or 2024.
+Eligibility: Be at least 17 years of age by the program start date and should graduate in this or next year.

 Selectivity: Very High

-Want to learn physics on a higher level?
 At UPenn’s Experiment Physics Research Academy, over the course of three weeks, students can learn current physics (which includes mechanics, electromagnetism, quantum dynamics, and astrophysics) through lectures, discussions, and projects.
-Faculty members will give talks regarding their research in the field with live Q&A with the students.
+Faculty members will give talks about their research in the field with live Q&As with students.

 Costs: $9,700, scholarships available to Philadelphia public and charter high school students